The US promoted Health Maintenance Organizations (HMOs), and people wanted HMOs to be a part of the Medicare program.

 [i class=”fa-arrow-right”] CMS began offsetting the effect of MAO’s more efficient coding in diagnosis reporting (since providers sent procedures not diagnosed so the patients seem riskier) by reducing MA plan payments (total of 4.91%)

 Impact of ACA on Medicare Advantage

 Result – This will require an estimated $50-$90 increase in monthly premiums.
 However, the CMS has lowered the maximum premium increase/benefit reduction to $30.

 How will Medicare Advantage Organizations make up this difference?

-CMS recently announced that the average monthly premium for Medicare Advantage plans in 2015 will be $33.90—an increase of $2.94, or 9.5%, over the current year.
-But as a result of more individuals seeking out lower-cost plans, the CMS estimates that the average premium hike will actually be $1.30 per month.
-And the agency anticipates that just more than 60% of beneficiaries who opt for private coverage will see no premium increase in 2015.
+CMS recently announced that the average monthly premium for Medicare Advantage plans in 2015 would be $33.90—an increase of $2.94, or 9.5%, over the current year.
+But as a result of more individuals seeking out lower-cost plans, the CMS estimates that the average premium hike will be $1.30 per month.
+The agency anticipates that just more than 60% of beneficiaries who opt for private coverage will see no premium increase in 2015.